By Susan Munroe

 The Yampa River in northwestern Colorado is justifiably famous for being WILD.
 Unlike every other major tributary to the Colorado River, the Yampa is not regulated by a dam.
 Every spring, snowmelt spills out of the mountains near Steamboat Springs, Colorado, and rushes downstream into multi-colored canyons rich in whitewater, archaeology, and wonder.
 Holiday’s four- and five-day trips on the Yampa River take you into secret corners of Dinosaur National Monument on the flow of the natural flood cycle.

-Perfect for: people wanting to experience a truly natural river, whitewater enthusiasts, families with kids eight and older; custom charter trips are available for groups of 18 or more.
+Perfect for: People wanting to experience a truly natural river, whitewater enthusiasts, and families with kids eight and older; custom charter trips are available for groups of 16 or more.

 Only on the Yampa: